Wisconsin town mourns Girl Scout, mom killed in hit-and-run

 CHIPPEWA FALLS, Wis.
-(AP) — Hundreds of mourners have said goodbye to a Wisconsin Girl Scout and her mother killed in a hit-and-run along a rural road.
+(AP) — Teachers, family and friends said goodbye Thursday to a Girl Scout and her mother killed in a hit-and-run along a rural road in northwestern Wisconsin, with a minister telling mourners their “world has been crushed.”

-A funeral was held Thursday for 32-year-old Sara Schneider and her 10-year-old daughter, Haylee Hickle.
-Mourners turned out for the first funerals for the three Girl Scouts and young mother killed Saturday as they picked up trash along a Chippewa County highway.
+Hundreds of mourners turned out for a funeral for 32-year-old Sara Schneider and her 10-year-old daughter, Haylee Hickle.
+The funeral was the first for the three Girl Scouts and young mother killed Saturday as they picked up trash along a Chippewa County highway.

-The Star Tribune reports the Rev. Jim Woldhuis told mourners their “world has been crushed.”
+The Rev. Jim Woldhuis told mourners at Chippewa Valley Bible Church that no hugs, flowers or acts of kindness “will fully embrace your pain,” the Star Tribune reported.

+“Your world has been crushed.
+Your joy stolen.
+Your sense of peace destroyed.
+My heart and our collective hearts break with you,” Woldhuis said.

 Most Read Nation & World Stories